baohg2/Australia-Demographic-Dashboard/README.md

 ---

 *Data sourced from the Australian Bureau of Statistics (ABS).
-All analysis is conducted for research and educational purposes.*
+All analyses are conducted for research and educational purposes.*